aiqin/arrow/docs/arrow_cookbook/arrow_FAQs.rst

 Solution
 ========
 Manually or automatically launch your CRT app before testing.
+On browser, you input http://crt_test_server_host:port, and select the target drop list to see whether there is session id.

 How do I point Arrow to a Specific Selenium Server
 --------------------------------------------------